darshanr-c/Thesis_Darshan_Chaudhari/README.md

 This repository hosts the full pipeline for my **Master’s Thesis in Data Science**:
 **“A Comprehensive Study of Automated Generation of Cricket Match Summaries Using Large Language Models.”**

-The goal of this project is to **automatically generate factually accurate, coherent, and human-like post-match cricket summaries** from raw ball-by-ball commentary.
+The goal of this project is to **automatically generate factually accurate, concise and human-like post-match cricket summaries** from raw ball-by-ball commentary.

 ---